 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause financial loss to the other party.
-As at December 31, 2013, the Trust limited its exposure to credit risk by investing in Hydro-Québec bonds, which is a related party.
-Hydro-Québec is a Government of Québec Crown corporation.
+As at December 31, 2014, the Trust limited its exposure to credit risk by investing in Hydro-Québec bonds.
+Hydro-Québec is a related party and a Government of Quebec Crown corporation.